 A meandering walk through Cuenca will present you with an amazing array of street art (certainly not all of it legal, but most with redeeming qualities).
-The gallery below includes a sampling of the favorites we’ve seen:

 So what do you think?
 Is graffiti simply vandalism, or street art?
 Leave a comment!

 Here are some related articles about travel in Ecuador that you might enjoy: